Skip to content

 Configuration Guide

-Adjust the frequency at which the Swiftlet scans for prepared XA transactions to register them in the usage list.
-This can be useful in high-throughput environments where timely visibility of in-doubt transactions is important.
+2. Set the scan-interval attribute to control how often the Swiftlet scans for prepared transactions to register them in the usage list.

 CLI Commands